Group 8 (Sweden): Influence

 In 1971, the group relaunched International Women's Day manifestations and also started publishing Kvinnobulletinen.

-By April 8, 1972, the exhibition Women was compiled by Group 8 in the Modern Museum (in Swedish) - a modern art museum in Stockholm.
+By 8 April 1972, the exhibition Women was compiled by Group 8 in Moderna Museet – a modern art museum in Stockholm.
 Later, in the same year, Group 8 is attributed to a reversal conducted by the Minister of Finance, Gunnar Sträng.
 They had three very clear demands: women's right to work, daycare, and education.

 In 1973 a section that felt that more emphasis needed to be given to the class struggle broke away and formed Women of Labor (in Swedish: Arbetets kvinnor).

-After making valuable contributions to Swedish societal issues, Group 8's importance to feminism in Sweden declined towards the end of the 70's.
+After making valuable contributions to Swedish societal issues, Group 8's importance to feminism in Sweden declined towards the end of the 1970s.
 In Sweden, some of the largest beneficiaries of Group 8's impact include the National Organization for Women's and Girls' Shelters in Sweden (ROKS) and the Feminist Initiative.